RTMP vs RTSP: Key Differences and Use Cases

 There have been some alternatives like HLS (HTTP Live Streaming) and DASH (Dynamic Adaptive Streaming over HTTP) that have gained quite a lot of popularity because of their scalability and compatibility between different devices.

-Individuals who are using either of these protocols can expect inoRain to provide customized support, enabling them to receive seamless integration of low-latency live streams while also allowing them to have more control over their media sessions.
+Individuals who use either of these protocols can expect inoRain to provide customized support, enabling them to receive seamless integration of low-latency live streams while also gaining more control over their media sessions.

 Co-founder / CTO